Royleong31/Sanitiser-Firmware/README.md

     - Battery level indicator:
         - 2x500k Ohm resistors form a potential divider circuit between the input power source from the 4x AA batteries and ground.
         - The junction in between the 2 resistors is connected to an analog pin of the ATMEGA.
 This allows the ATMEGA to measure the input voltage of the batteries.
 Using a voltage drop curve of AA batteries, the remaining battery life of the batteries can be calculated.
+        - Approximate battery voltages at different battery levels
+            - 0%: 3.4V
+            - 25%: 4.32V
+            - 50%: 4.72V
+            - 75%: 5.2V
+            - 100%: 6V

     - IR sensor:
         a) IR led: Connected to resistor (~3500 Ohms)  in series to ground and the 3.3V-3.6V supply from the DC-DC converter
         b) IR phototransistor: Connected to a high resistance (~300k Ohms) pull up resistor.
 Voltage in between resistor and phototransistor is connected to an analog pin of the ATMEGA as well as a pin on the comparator
     - Motor pins:
         a) Positive end is connected to the AA batteries
-        b) Negative end is connected to the drain of the motor
+        b) Negative end is connected to the drain of the MOSFET
     - MOSFET pins:
-        a) Gate is connected to GPIO pin of ATMEGA
+        a) Gate is connected to GPIO pin of ATMEGA.
+Gate needs to be pulled low to ground.
         b) Drain is connected to the negative pin of the motor
         c) Source is connected to ground
     - LoRa module